nicoalba1/DesignProject02/README.md

 *Also created a small peicewise function for movement as proof of concept*

 To run:
-Open Files in MATLAB;
+Open Files in MATLAB

-In the command window run: DesignProblem01('Controller','diagnostics',true)
+In the command window run: DesignProblem02('Controller','diagnostics',true)

 File Descriptions:
 ------------------